aprajnaparamita/learnNikud/README.md

 opportunities to practice.
 The questions will be multiple choice with audio pronunciations for options if applicable.
 These practice tests are not scored, but a user cannot proceed to the next question until they have selected the correct answer.
+To be clear, if an answer has an associated sound then it will play when the user selects the answer from the list.
+This way they can both see the answer and hear it.

 Every X number of questions an ad will play.
-This ad will be full-screen vertical mobile format video of a rabbi advertising their program.
+This ad will be full-screen vertical mobile format video.
+These will be carefully curated to allow every audience to approve of the content.
+Therefore no normal ad network can be used.
+Instead rabbis, yeshivas, speakers and others will submit ads to be included in mobile video format with an associated link.
+One ad to be produced and included will advertise the prayer mode feature of the app (desribed later.)
+The purpose of this ad is to engage users in the importance of prayers of thanksgiving and prayers for the nation of Israel and the Jewish people.

-Clicking anywhere on the video will take the user to the site recommended by the rabbi.
+Clicking anywhere on the video will take the user to the site recommended by the ad.
 A small countdown button in the corner will allow the user to skip the video after 10 seconds.
-Sephardic or common Israeli pronouciation will be used on since it allows both for Torah study and modern Hebrew usage.
+Sephardic or common Israeli pronouciation will be used since it allows both for Torah study and modern Hebrew usage.
 Every 2 lessons there will be a unit test.
 These unti tests are scored and the user is given 1-5 stars for the content in the unit.
+These scores can be viewed in the My Grades section.

 ## 2. Technological Considerations (✅)